fareeza05/calculator/README.md

 ---
 * Add additional appealing features to the front end.
 * Add more animations to buttons upon click or hover.
+* Fix display for result of decimal operands, it currently exceeds the screen capacity.
 * More TBA...

 ## Concepts Learned